About

 - What characterizes the diverging paths of post-Cold War antisemitism in Europe?

-- Why has antisemitism come to afflict some countries more than others, as demonstrated by the varying prevalence of anti-Jewish attitudes, different levels of violence and harassment targeting Jews, and variation in Jews’ objective and subjective exposure to antisemitism?
+- Why has antisemitism come to afflict some countries more than others, as demonstrated by the varying degrees of anti-Jewish attitudes, the variations in number and intensity of antisemitic attacks, and differences in the levels of concern expressed by Jews?

 -